 Socio-demographic characteristics are also linked to political consumption.
 Consistent with Vaccari and Valeriani’s (2021) call to move beyond the “one-effect-fits-all” fallacy, we draw on prior literature to assess how key socio-demographic characteristics relate to distinctive types of political exposure.
-Firstly, there is a well-documented age gradient observed in the level of interest in politics and the self-efficacy of individuals (Verba et al., 1995).
-As younger generations increasingly get their news on social media (Shearer, 2018), it is important to study the types of political content they are getting.
-In general, research shows that those with traditionally advantaged socio-demographic backgrounds (e.g., male, older) are more active politically, including efforts to seek out political content (Schlozman et al., 2018).
+First, there is a well-documented age gradient observed in individuals’ levels of interest in politics and their self-efficacy (Verba et al., 1995).
+As younger generations increasingly obtain their news from social media (Shearer, 2018), it is important to study the types of political content to which they are exposed.
+In addition, research shows that those with traditionally advantaged socio-demographic backgrounds (e.g., male, older) are more active politically, including making efforts to seek out political content (Schlozman et al., 2018).
 Yet, research suggests that social media and online participation may have differential mobilization effects that recruit younger groups and women more actively into politics (Oser et al., 2013; Oser and Boulianne, 2020).
-A possible reason for that is that publics and counterpublics pay attention to different issues on social media (Jackson and Foucault Welles, 2015; Shugars et al., 2021).
-Therefore, our second research question is the following:
+A possible explanation is that publics and counterpublics pay attention to different issues on social media (Jackson and Foucault Welles, 2015; Shugars et al., 2021).
+Therefore, our second research question is:

 (RQ2) How do the prototypical types of political exposure on social media vary for distinctive socio-demographic groups?

-We now turn to the methodological challenges and opportunities for making robust inferences about the political exposure of citizens on social media.
+We now turn to the methodological challenges and opportunities involved in making robust inferences about the political exposure of citizens on social media.

 Measuring Political Exposure in the Digital Age: Challenges and Opportunities

-Although survey data have long been a leading source of information about habits of political consumption, researchers are actively looking for ways to improve their accuracy (Berinsky, 2017; Guess, 2015).
-In the context of social media, prior work showed that there could be large discrepancies between actual and reported frequency of posting about politics (Guess et al., 2019; Henderson et al., 2021).
+Although survey data have long been a leading source of information about political consumption habits, researchers are actively seeking ways to improve data’s accuracy (Berinsky, 2017; Guess, 2015).
+In the context of social media, prior work has shown that there could be large discrepancies between actual and reported frequency of posting about politics (Guess et al., 2019; Henderson et al., 2021).

-Digital trace data provide new and complementary ways to measure individuals’ behavior directly, often collected through dedicated software installed by participants (Flaxman et al., 2016).
-For example, Guess (2021) uses web browsing data combined with survey responses to characterize Americans’ media consumption habits and examine whether internet use indeed facilitates selective exposure to like-minded views.
-While this approach provides the most comprehensive picture of both objective and subjective measures of political engagement, it is often limited to a few thousand participants who are willing to volunteer their data.
-In addition to selection issues, the sample quickly becomes statistically underpowered for obtaining accurate descriptions of subgroups and heterogeneity of activity (Hughes et al., 2021).
-This challenge of directly measuring political exposure for the field as a whole is clearly identified in Amsalem and Zoizner’s (2023) observation in their comprehensive meta-analysis of learning about politics on social media that most relevant studies do not include any direct measure of political exposure, and also lack sufficient sample size to estimate heterogeneous effects.
+Digital trace data provide new and complementary ways to measure individuals’ behavior directly and are often collected through dedicated software installed by participants (Flaxman et al., 2016).
+For example, Guess (2021) uses web browsing data combined with survey responses to characterize Americans’ media consumption habits and examine whether internet use facilitates selective exposure to like-minded views.
+While this approach provides the most comprehensive picture of both objective and subjective measures of political engagement, the research is often limited to a few thousand participants who are willing to volunteer their data.
+In addition to raising selection issues, the sample quickly becomes statistically underpowered for obtaining accurate descriptions of subgroups and heterogeneity of activity (Hughes et al., 2021).
+The challenge of directly measuring political exposure for the field as a whole is clearly identified by Amsalem and Zoizner’s (2023) comprehensive meta-analysis of learning about politics on social media.
+They observed that most relevant studies do not include any direct measure of political exposure and lack sufficient sample size to estimate heterogeneous effects.